corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Advanced Contract Design

-All the contract design issues that have been highlighted above are implemented by the Corda 5 Advanced UTXO Extensions library, and into all the specific implementations; for example chainable, fungible and identifiable contracts.
+All the contract design issues that have been highlighted above are implemented by the Corda 5 Advanced UTXO Extensions library, and into all the specific implementations, for example, chainable, fungible and identifiable contracts.

 ## Base API